College of Education

 3 years| Credit Hours: 60

 The online Ed.D. program in School Improvement offers a unique opportunity for educators looking for an interdisciplinary, inquiry-based doctoral program that prepares graduates to become the next generation of change agents.
-Our mission is to develop educators who initiate systemic and sustainable improvements in P-12 education.
+Our mission is to develop educational professionals who initiate systemic and sustainable improvement in schools.
 Graduates will strategically and collaboratively plan, design, implement, and document the impact of educational improvements that promote and increase the academic achievement and social development of all students.

 Two things make the Ed.D. in School Improvement unique (1) the program provides for students to develop a specialized "Area of Concentration" and (2) students work on their dissertations simultaneously with their coursework.
 Students can complete their dissertation by the end of their coursework.